 All financial support and scholarships

 To gain the Postgraduate Certificate in Education: Literacy Difficulties, you will complete a three modules.

-The School of Education is a thriving centre for educational research and teacher professional development.
+The School of Education, Humanities and Languages is a thriving centre for educational research and teacher professional development.

 Course Leader, Georgina Glenny, currently runs a project investigating the use of text-to-speech software to support reluctant writers in local primary and secondary schools.
 Students of this course have been involved with this study.
 Rachael Falkner, co-tutor on the course, is researching children's perspectives on assessment.